beginning of content

 How is atrial fibrillation treated?

-Treatment for AF will depend on your symptoms, the cause and what other health conditions you have.
+Treatment for atrial fibrillation will depend on your symptoms, the cause and what other health conditions you have.

-Medicines to prevent stroke are usually recommended for people with atrial fibrillation.
-These medicines work by reducing the risk of blood clotting.
+Medicines to prevent stroke are often recommended for people with atrial fibrillation.
+These medicines work by reducing the chance of your blood clotting.
+Ask your doctor whether they are recommended for you.

 Resources and Support